This unique silver bangle has been hand crafted by Karen artisans in Northern Thailand.

 The Karen are a peaceful people who have the greatest respect for the forest and its abundance of plants and animals.

-This subtly engraved wide silver bangle is a classic example of their traditional craftsmanship.
+This stamped and dotted silver bangle is a classic example of their traditional craftsmanship.

 The quality of the silver utilised by the Karen is demonstrated by its 99% silver content, higher than sterling silver which is 92.5%.
 This increases malleability allowing complicated patterns to be carefully created and gives the silver a unique feel.